Byont-Ventures/hackathon/README.md

 Foundry has excellent [documentation](https://book.getfoundry.sh/getting-started/installation) available on how to get started, should you want to explore for yourself.

 **Note:** To see if Foundry has been installed correctly, type `forge` in your terminal.
 If the command is not recognized, try it in a new terminal.

+## 4. Install other packages
+Run ```yarn install``` and wait for the process to complete.
+Then, you're all set to start building your first Web3 Dapp during the hackathon!

+If you are having any issues or if you have any questions, please don't hesitate to contact us!

 # Coding Challenges